NaomiEisen/20554-Advanced-Programming-with-Java/Flight/README.md

 ### Main Components

+## FlightSimulation Class:
-1. **FlightSimulation Class**: This is the main class that runs the simulation.
+This is the main class that runs the simulation.
 It creates airport objects, generates flight objects, starts the flight threads, and waits for all flights to finish.
+## Flight Class

-2. **Flight Class**: Represents a flight that departs from one airport and lands at another.
+Represents a flight that departs from one airport and lands at another.
 This class extends `Thread` to enable concurrent execution of multiple flight objects.
+## Airport Class

-3. **Airport Class**: Represents an airport with a specified number of runways.
+Represents an airport with a specified number of runways.
 Manages the availability of runways for flight departures and landings.
+## Messages Class*

-4. **Messages Class**: Provides static methods for displaying informative messages related to flight operations, such as departures, landings, and runway availability.
+Provides static methods for displaying informative messages related to flight operations, such as departures, landings, and runway availability.

 ## Requirements
 - Java Development Kit (JDK) 8 or higher